SwissDataScienceCenter/renku/docs/topic-guides/data/data.rst

 actually having a local copy of the data.
 You can pull the data from the server as it becomes needed, saving you time and resources.

-However, git LFS is not efficient when working with large amount of data.
+However, git LFS is not efficient when working with a large amount of data.
-Hence, git LFS should be avoided, especially for big files, since such system usually introduces problems during the life cycle of a project.
-A better alternative is to either store the files locally outside the Renku project folder in a local filesystem, or even better to provision :ref:`external_storage`, such as S3 or Azure Blob storage.
+Hence, we heavily recommend Renku users (especially when dealing with large amount of data) to either store data files locally outside the Renku project folder in a local filesystem, or even better to provision :ref:`external_storage`, such as S3 or Azure Blob storage.

 Using git LFS responsibly